nirajpandkar/item-catalog/README.md

 ```

-* You'll be able to browse the application at this url -
+* You'll be able to browse the application at this url(Auth is configured for 'localhost')-

     `http://localhost:5000/`